IBM/ibm-cloud-reference-architectures/README.md

    ```
    ./setup-workspace.sh -t small -a all
    ```
 5. Update **terraform.tfvars** in the `workspace/` directory with the appropriate values for your deployment.
-Note: The values are currently set up to place everything in the same resource group.
-To use different resource groups, provide different values for each of the `*_resource_group_name` variables and comment out the `*_resource_group_provision="false"` values.
+Note: The values are currently set up to separate resource resource groups for common services, edge, management, and workload resources.
+These can be changed to all use the same resource group, if desired.

 ## Terraform Apply